buddhist-uni/buddhist-uni.github.io/_tags/pali-canon.md

 parents: [ebts, theravada]
 ---

-The canon of the {% include tag-link.html text="Theravada School" tag="theravada" %} and the only complete collection of {% include tag-link.html text="EBTs" tag="ebts" %} to survive from an {% include tag-link.html text="early sect of Buddhism." tag="sects" %}
+The canon of the Theravada School and the only complete collection of texts from an {% include tag-link.html text="early sect of Buddhism" tag="sects" %} to survive to the present day.